ProfLebza/black_swan_assessment/README.md

 I built something simple and quick so that I can have this assignment sent to you without delay

 Please also note that I am using 2 authenticators

+### Url rewrite documents:

+Please create the below files in the public folder of the project, to point the requests to index.php file

+    * Windows Server: web.config
+    * Linux Server: .htaccess